survivejs/react-book/manuscript/05_react_and_flux.md

   }
   storeChanged = (state) => {
     // Without a property initializer `this` wouldn't
-    // point at the right context (defaults to `undefined` in strict mode). this.setState(state);
+    // point at the right context because it defaults to
+    // `undefined` in strict mode.
+    this.setState(state);
   };
 leanpub-end-insert